 The section of the beam must be specified on the BEAM SECTION keyword card.
-It can be rectangular (SECTION=RECT) or elliptical (SECTION=CIRC).
-A circular cross section is a special case of elliptical section.
+It can be rectangular (SECTION=RECT), elliptical (SECTION=CIRC), pipe-like (SECTION=PIPE) or box-like (SECTION=BOX).
+A circular cross section is a special case of elliptical section, pipe and box sections are special cases of a rectangular cross section obtained through appropriate integration point schemes.
 For a rectangular cross section the local axes must be defined parallel to the sides of the section, for an elliptical section they are parallel to the minor and major axes of the section.
 The thickness of a section is the distance between the free surfaces, i.e. for a circular section it is the diameter.